ravisoni6262/ets-wpmembers-to-pmpro/README.md

 ## Contribution

 Contributions and feedback are welcome!
 If you encounter any issues or have suggestions for improvements, please [open an issue](https://github.com/ravisoni6262/ets-wpmembers-to-pmpro/issues) on GitHub.

+## Submenu

+The plugin settings can be accessed under the "Tools" menu in the WordPress admin.

 ## License